SwiftThemes/EAA/readme.txt

 * Choose how many times it should be displayed.

 ### Ads on single page ( Posts and Pages )
-We have five well thought out locations
+We have nine well thought out locations

 * Below title ( Highly converting, but google search doesn't like ads above fold)
 * After first paragraph.
 (Highly converting, no issues with SEO)